Pneumonia: A Serious Lung Infection

 Pneumonia can be treated with antibiotics and other medications, but some cases can lead to complications that may require hospitalization or even be life-threatening.

-ARDS is a severe lung condition that can occur as a complication of pneumonia or other respiratory infections.
-It is characterized by inflammation in the lungs that leads to fluid accumulation and difficulty breathing.
-ARDS can be life-threatening and may require mechanical ventilation to support breathing.
+5. Acute Respiratory Distress Syndrome (ARDS): ARDS is a severe and often life-threatening condition that can result from pneumonia or other infections.
+It involves widespread inflammation in the lungs, leading to fluid accumulation in the alveoli and difficulty breathing.
+ARDS may require intensive care and mechanical ventilation to assist with breathing and oxygen delivery to the body.

 Diagnosis of Pneumonia